pfazzi/book-shop/README.md

 # Book Shop

-A POC for DDD, CQRS, applications using Symfony as framework and running with php8
+A POC for DDD and CQRS applications using Symfony as framework and running with php8

 ### User Stories